paypal/gorealis/docs/getting-started.md

 # Running custom executors on Aurora

-In this document, we will be using the docker-compose executor to demonstrate how Aurora can use multiple executors on a single Scheduler.
+In this document we will be using the docker-compose executor to demonstrate how Aurora can use multiple executors on a single Scheduler.
 For this guide, we will be using a vagrant instance to demonstrate the setup process.
 Many of the same steps also apply to an Aurora installation made via a package manager.
 Differences in how to configure